Find a range of useful leaflets to view and download below. All leaflets are in PDF format.

 These answers apply to England and Wales.
-Access to the countryside in Scotland and Northern Ireland is very different so please direct questions on access in those countries to Helene Mauchlen (Scotland) at firstname.lastname@example.org or Susan Irwin (Northern Ireland) at email@example.com.
+Access to the countryside in Scotland and Northern Ireland is very different, so please direct questions on access in those countries to Helene Mauchlen (Scotland) at email@example.com or Susan Irwin (Northern Ireland) at firstname.lastname@example.org.

 Where can I ride?

 You may ride a horse on public bridleways, restricted byways, byways open to all traffic and roads; permissive bridleways; some commons; tracks in some Forestry Commission land (check locally for permit schemes); on paid-permit toll rides such as those provided through TROT.
-See tollrides.org.uk (opens in a new window).
 Motor vehicles may only use roads or byways open to all traffic; horse-drawn carriages may use these and restricted byways; bicycles may use bridleways but are required to give way to pedestrians and horse riders.

 Bridleways and byways are public rights of way that are protected in law from being obstructed or moved.
 They are recorded by county or unitary councils on Definitive Maps which define where each way goes and its status (who can use it).
-Any changes, such as a diversion for a new development, are done by a legal process through the council and the Map is then updated.
+Any changes, such as a diversion for a new development, are done by a legal process through the council and the map is then updated.
 The routes shown on Ordnance Survey maps are taken from Definitive Maps but may not be up to date.
 You can check the Definitive Map at your local council office (you may need an appointment).

 The British Horse Society's National Equestrian Route Network (NERN) is a digital, constantly evolving, network of linked routes (linear and circular) and areas (such as commonland, forestry and beaches) which can be searched and viewed to find where to ride, carriage drive, cycle or walk.
 Many link to national trails and trunk routes (such as The Pennine Bridleway and The Great Dragon Ride), and to accommodation such as Horses Welcome Approved Establishments and local amenities.
-The network currently stands at 18,500km, many of which have route descriptions, and can be viewed on emagin.org (opens in a new window).
+The network currently stands at 18,500km, many of which have route descriptions, and can be viewed on RideMaps UK.

 Is it illegal to ride on a footpath?

 Unless a traffic regulation order or relevant bylaw prohibits equestrian use, it is not a criminal offence to ride on a footpath.
 You may be trespassing unless you have the permission of the landowner, unless there are unrecorded higher rights on the path.
-If riding caused significant damage to the path it could constitute an act of criminal damage.
+If riding caused significant damage to the path, it could constitute an act of criminal damage.

 What is common land and can I ride on it?

 Common land is a complex topic.
-Commons are areas of land which have been subject to rights of common for many centuries, that is rights for people other than the landowner to use land, usually for a certain quantity of livestock grazing, to gather fuel, bedding material, or to fish.
+Commons are areas of land which have been subject to rights of common for many centuries, that is rights for people other than the landowner to use land, usually for a certain quantity of livestock grazing, to gather fuel, bedding material or to fish.
 Many commons have open access on foot and some have rights for riders, particularly in urban areas.
-This varies depending on the common, so you are advised to check with your highway authority as a right may be suspended by byelaws.
+This varies depending on the common, so you are advised to check with your highway authority as a right may be suspended by bylaws.